 State and local governments generally support objectives to liberalize trade in services industries as a means of increasing market access for US firms and for reaching trade development objectives.
 IGPAC members equally assert that the independent exercise of state and local legislative and regulatory power is critical to protecting citizens' interests and safeguarding the federal system.
-IGPAC appreciates that the USTR has agreed to our recommendation to invite the National Association of Regulatory Utility Commissioners (NARUC) to join IGPAC and its trade policy consultation process.
-NARUC's input could significantly enhance IGPAC's commental agencies engaged in the regulation of telecommunications, energy, and water utilities and carriers in the US, Puerto Rico and the Virgin Islands.
+IGPAC would suggest that involving the National Association of Regulatory Utility Commissioners (NARUC) as a member of IGPAC and as part of the trade policy consultation process could significantly enhance substantive comment on services provisions from the state and local regulatory perspective, as NARUC members include governmental agencies engaged in the regulation of telecommunications, energy, and water utilities and carriers in the US, Puerto Rico and the Virgin Islands.

-The USTR has diligently endeavored to identify various state statutes and local measures that may not conform to certain provisions in this agreement, excluding them from coverage by listing them in annexes of non-conforming measures.
+The USTR has endeavored to identify various state statutes and local measures that may not conform to certain provisions in this agreement, excluding them from coverage by listing them in annexes of non-conforming measures.
 It should not be presumed, however, that these annexes are comprehensive, nor that future legislative and regulatory decisions must be consistent with commitments made in this agreement.

-In this regard, IGPAC members reaffirm that international trade and investment agreements need to be structured in a manner consistent with the principles of US constitutional federalism.
-To the extent that the USTR may wish to negotiate liberalization of services and other matters under states' sovereign jurisdiction, it is essential to duly confer with states in order to gain their informed, explicit advice and consent.
+In this regard, IGPAC members reaffirm their belief that international trade and investment agreements should be structured in a manner consistent with the principles of US constitutional federalism.
+To the extent that USTR may wish to negotiate liberalization of services and other matters under sates' sovereign jurisdiction, it is essential to duly confer with states in order to gain their informed, explicit advice and consent.
 The general "blanket" exemption for "existing" and subsequent state and local measures that do not increase the degree of non-conformity could leave open a myriad of potential disputes about future changes.
 At a minimum, this matter highlights the critical need for the USTR to educate and consult with state and local entities so that they remain aware of the constraints that may be imposed upon future legislative actions.
 If future measures are not covered by current exceptions for existing laws, it would be necessary to fit them within other exceptions, many of which are far narrower and risk being subject to problematic standards, such as being "no more burdensome than necessary."
 The unintended consequence might be to freeze state and local legislation in ways that prevent it from adapting adequately to changing facts and circumstances.
+This is particularly problematic since it is not normally assumed that one Governor or legislature can bind the hands of its successors, so this sort of freeze is a new and unique proposition that needs careful scrutiny by the states after full disclosure of its ramifications.
 The difficulties that developed under energy deregulation in the Western states, and the discussions about whether to reconsider any aspects of current law in the area are indicative of such potential problems.
-This is particularly true where the interpretation of many of these terms and concepts continues to evolve and is subject to dispute within the WTO framework, as well as being subject domestically to the US Constitution's Commerce Clause.
-IGPAC members urge the USTR to act expeditiously to work with states and the global community on forging a common view on these issues, so that state and local governments can effectively assess their positions on future agreements.
+This is particularly true where the interpretation of many of these terms and concepts continues to evolve and is subject to dispute within the WTO framework.
+IGPAC members urge the USTR to act expeditiously to work with the global community on forging a common view on these issues, so that state and local governments can make more informed assessments of their positions on future agreements.